WalletConnect/walletconnect-docs/docs/android/web3modal/usage.md

 val disconnectParams = Web3Modal.Params.Disconnect(topic)

 Web3Modal.disconnect(
-    disconnectParams,
+    disconnect = disconnectParams,
-    {
+    onSuccess = {
     /* callback that letting you know that you have successfully disconnected */ },
-    { error ->
+    onError = { error ->
     /* callback for error while trying to disconnection with a peer */ }
 )
 ````